Zozo62442/quizitch-the-hp-quiz/README.md

 ---

 ## User Stories
-* As a Harry Potter fan, I want to test my knowledge with a fun quiz, so I can challenge myself on wizarding facts.
+* As a user who is a Harry Potter fan, I want to test my knowledge with a fun quiz, so I can challenge myself on wizarding facts.
-* As a first-time visitor, I want an intuitive, responsive layout, so I can take the quiz easily on any device.
+* As a user who is a first-time visitor, I want an intuitive, responsive layout, so I can take the quiz easily on any device.
-* As a trivia lover, I want randomized questions each time, so I can enjoy replayability.
+* As a user who is a trivia lover, I want randomized questions each time, so I can enjoy replayability.
-* As a player, I want to see my score update live and track how far I am through the quiz.
+* As a user who is a player, I want to see my score update live and track how far I am through the quiz.
-* As someone who got a low score, I want to quickly restart the quiz, so I can try again and improve.
+* As a user who got a low score, I want to quickly restart the quiz, so I can try again and improve.
-* As a casual user, I want fast load times and simple controls, so I’m not frustrated by delays or confusion.
+* As a user, I want fast load times and simple controls, so I’m not frustrated by delays or confusion.
 * As a visually-minded user, I want smooth transitions and animations, so the quiz feels polished and fun.
 * As an accessibility-minded user, I want high contrast, clear buttons, and readable fonts, so I can participate easily.